Sambego/audio-effects/README.md

 import {Tremolo} from 'audio-effects';

 const tremolo = new Tremolo(audioContext);
-      tremolo.delay = 1; // Set the speed to 1Hz
+      tremolo.speed = 1; // Set the speed to 1Hz
 ```

 ## Chaining